-KOHO offers a reloadable VISA card and account to make spending and savings easier than ever.
+KOHO offers a reloadable Mastercard and account to make spending and savings easier than ever.
 But what makes it different from banks that provide the same service?
 Doesn’t the company just charge its customers hefty fees to inflate its own bottom line?

 The answer might not be what you expect.
 KOHO makes the bulk of its money through premium paid subscriptions and interchange fees – not account or maintenance fees.